 For this reason, JMS does not cause concurrent execution of client code unless a client explicitly requests it.
 One way this is done is to define that a session serializes all asynchronous delivery of messages.

-To receive messages asynchronously, a client registers an object that implements the JMS MessageListener interface with a MessageConsumer .
+To receive messages asynchronously, a client registers an object that implements the JMS MessageListener interface with a MessageConsumer or JMSConsumer.
 In effect, a session uses a single thread to run all its message listeners.
 While the thread is busy executing one listener, all other messages to be asynchronously delivered to the session must wait.

 Concurrent message delivery